cs396-web-dev/spring2021/pages/_assignments/lab06.md

 ## Get Oriented with the Code and the Assignment
 The goal of this app is to create a "TODO List" that anyone in the world can use.
-To use it, the will log into your app with their username and password.
-When they do, they will be issued a token that they can use to access their tasks, using the `/tasks` endpoint.
+To use it, a user will log into your app with their username and password.
+If they provide the correct username/password, they will be issued a token that they can use to access their tasks, using the `/tasks` endpoint.
 A few files to point your attention to:
 * `config/data.json` has two collections: one for users and one for tasks.
 There are currently 3 registered users.
 Each user has 4 tasks.
 Each task has a "user_id" attribute that specifies which user the task is associated with.
+   * Note: currently the users' passwords are stored in plaintext.
+This is a big no-no, but we'll talk more about this next week!
 * Note the two new schemas (User and Task)
-* The current `tasks` endpoint is not restricted ([http://localhost:8081/tasks](http://localhost:8081/tasks)) and is showing everybody's TODOs!
+* The current `tasks` endpoint is currently showing everyone's tasks at once ([http://localhost:8081/tasks](http://localhost:8081/tasks)).
 We need to fix this!

 ## Your Tasks
 In this lab, you will implement some logic to: